gchq/stroom-docs/content/en/releases/v07.11/new-features.md

 ---

-# Integrated Pipeline Construction and Translation Development (Stepping)
+## Integrated Pipeline Construction and Translation Development (Stepping)

 Improvements have been made in how to construct pipelines and step through data with them.
-A pipeline can either be opened directly from the explorer or via the `stepping` button from the context of some data in the data browser.
+A pipeline can either be opened directly from the explorer tree or via the large {{< stroom-icon "stepping-circle.svg" "Enter Stepping Mode" >}} _Enter Stepping Mode_ button from the _Data Preview_ pane of the data browser.

-Clicking the `stepping` button also allows the user to create a new pipeline rather than opening an existing one if needed.
+Clicking the {{< stroom-icon "stepping-circle.svg" "Enter Stepping Mode" >}} _Enter Stepping Mode_ button also allows the user to create a new pipeline (by clicking {{< stroom-btn "new" >}}) rather than opening an existing one if needed.

-The stepping button has the following large icon:
-{{</* stroom-icon "stepping-circle.svg" */>}}

 Stepping mode is used to develop/test a pipeline against some data and change the translation interactively.
-Once a pipeline is open, stepping mode can be toggled on and off by pressing the `Enter Stepping Mode` button on the pipeline 'Structure' tab.
+Once a pipeline is open, stepping mode can be toggled on and off by pressing the {{< stroom-icon "step.svg" "Enter Stepping Mode" >}} _Enter Stepping Mode_ toggle button on the pipeline _Structure_ tab.
-Opening a pipeline from the data browser `stepping` button opens a pipeline and immediately enters `stepping mode`.
+Opening a pipeline from the data browser {{< stroom-icon "stepping-circle.svg" "Enter Stepping Mode" >}} button opens a pipeline and immediately enters _Stepping Mode_.
-In stepping mode the user will be able to select individual streams to step through from the meta list by clicking on the `Source` pipeline element.
+In stepping mode the user will be able to select individual streams to step through from the meta list by clicking on the {{< pipe-elm "Source" >}} pipeline element.

-The stepping mode toggle button has the following icon:
-{{</* stroom-icon "stepping.svg" */>}}

-When stepping mode is off the user can make any changes they wish to the pipeline structure or properties.
+When _Stepping Mode_ is off the user can make any changes they wish to the pipeline structure or properties.
 Going back into stepping mode immediately applies any structure or property changes to the stepping process.
-The results of any changes made to pipeline structure and referenced docs can be viewed by pressing the 'Refresh Current Step' button.
+The results of any changes made to pipeline structure and referenced docs can be viewed by pressing the {{< stroom-icon name="refresh.svg" title="Refresh Current Step" colour="green">}} _Refresh Current Step_ button.

 These improvements allow a user to change any aspect of a pipeline in one place and immediately see the impact applied to some test data without saving pipeline changes or navigating to another tab.
-The source data being tested in stepping mode can be changed at any time by selecting a different input stream on the `Source` tab.
+The source data being tested in stepping mode can be changed at any time by selecting a different input stream on the _Source_ tab.
-The user can change the filter on the `Source` tab to find different data to test.
+The user can change the filter on the _Source_ pane to find different data to test.

-When entering stepping mode from the data browser `stepping` button, only the data from that context is initially included in the filter.
+When entering stepping mode from the Data Preview pane of the Data Browser {{< stroom-icon "stepping-circle.svg" "Enter Stepping Mode" >}} _Enter Stepping Mode_ button, only the data from that context is initially included in the filter.
 Users must change the filter to choose different data.

-# Ask Stroom AI
+## Ask Stroom AI

 The new Ask Stroom AI feature provides information and AI insights into data contained in search result tables or any other tabular data in Stroom.
-Ask Stroom UI can be accessed from any table context menu or the toolbar wherever you see this icon:
+Ask Stroom UI can be accessed from any table context menu or the toolbar wherever you see the {{< stroom-icon "ai.svg" "Ask Stroom AI" >}} _Ask Stroom AI_ button.

-{{</* stroom-icon "ai.svg" */>}}

 One or more AI models must be configured to be able to use Ask Stroom AI.
 The models used must conform to the OpenAI API standard.